raquelgarza/truster/docs/workflow.md

 ##### 7) TE counts normalization

-Before continuing with the downstream analysis, we need to normalize for each of the samples' sequencing depth and the clusters size.
+Before continuing with the downstream analysis, we need to normalize for samples' sequencing depth and cluster size.
+We can do this for all samples using

 ```
-some code i havent written
+example.normalizeTECounts("merged")
 ```

 And that's it!
 You can now see your final count matrix at the output directory and if you want you can use our plot_TEexpression.R script to plot a UMAP with TE subfamilies expression.